Featherstone Sound Space

 Following a 2018 trial installation by Jesse in collaboration with BASEM3NT Creative Studios, Zephyr Quartet and Krix Loudspeakers, the Featherstone Sound Space has received funding from Arts South Australia to install permanent infrastructure and to develop a year long exhibition program.

-In 2019, the Space will feature 8 installations, four by sound artists Jesse Budel, Tristan Louth Robins, Jason Sweeney and Sasha Grbich and four new commissions by emerging and established South Australian sound artists.
+In 2019, the Space will feature 8 installations, four by sound artists Jesse Budel, Tristan Louth Robins, Jason Sweeney and Sasha Grbich and four new commissions by Christopher Williams, Leah Blankendaal, Keira Simmons and Louis Bullock.